Looking for support for your finance function? Book a time with an expert.

 For Individual Investors

-Portfolio Construction: Emphasize broad diversification through low-cost index funds while acknowledging that some active strategies may add value in specific market segments or conditions.
+Portfolio Construction: Encourage broad-based diversification with low-cost index funds, recognizing that some active investment approaches may generate value in well-defined sectors or circumstances.

 For Corporate Executives